 Since the release of WordPress 3.7, automatic updates for minor/security releases have been enabled by default.
 Most likely, your site is already receiving these.

 Some web hosts block automatic WordPress updates.
 If that’s the case with your host, you may want to try a different host—or at least be sure to install updates promptly when they’re available.

 For major WordPress releases, you’ll have to initiate the update manually.

 When a major update is available, you’ll see a banner at the top of your In WordPress, the Dashboard is a central hub for managing a website's content and settings.
 It is the first sc...
 More:

 Always be sure to install core updates as they become available.

 Keep Your Themes & Plugins Updated

-Theme and plugin updates also have to be initiated manually.
+Theme and A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More updates also have to be initiated manually.
 These are easy to forget, but they’re equally important.